-It has undoubtably been an unprecedented time for procurement, but it has also been encouraging to see how public sector organizations came together to deliver life-changing and life-saving programs for the UK.
+It has undoubtably been an unprecedented time for procurement, but it has also been encouraging to see how public sector organisations came together to deliver life-changing and life-saving programmes for the UK.

 What can be learned from the public sector’s response that procurement teams can apply to their day-to-day operations?